crossplane/crossplane/design/one-pager-resource-status.md

 The `states` key should follow these rules:

-- There are 3 nested keys which you can define:
+- There are 3 nested keys which you should define:
   > `Online`

   > `Offline`

   > `Warning`

-  - There is technically a 4th state (`Unknown`) but that is defined automatically as a default status catch.
+  - There is technically another state (`Unknown`) but that is defined automatically as a default status catch.

+  _You can define other states if you wish, but the 3 mentioned above are the **standard recommended states**_

 - Each key should contain an array of objects.
 Each object contains a collection of **AND** comparisons, and each object within the array is treated as **OR** comparisons to adjacent objects.